inspire-international/regist-docker-broker/README.md

 This docker image registers its location information to Broker at start-up so that Broker can tell the whereabouts of the docker at request.

 # About this package
 This package includes broker and its utility broklist.
-You need to download the docker image which contains mysql and Nextra as described in this README.

 # Prerequisite
 OS: Linux.
 We tested on AWS: amzn1.x86_64